Sleep experts agree: sleeping on your stomach is going to kill you!

 You can reduce the pressure in your lower back by:

 - sleeping with a pillow under your hips.
 This will keep your pelvis slightly elevated off the mattress’s surface, helping to eliminate the excessive downward bend in your back.
-Experiment with the pillow height (loft).
+Experiment with the pillow’s height (loft).
 An adjustable pillow type that allows fill to be added or removed to your preference will make determining proper loft a breeze (more on that below).
 Admittedly, sleeping with a pillow under your waist can be a little awkward, so you should also consider…

-2. Try an Adjustable Pillow (or None at All)
+2. Try an adjustable pillow (or none at all).

 Most traditional pillows are simply too thick for sleeping on your stomach; they’ll force your neck to bend upwards too far.
-We recommend you first try tossing your pillow aside and sleeping without it.
-This can help keep your neck positioned more comfortably and reduce unnecessary pressure.

 For most stomach sleepers, going sans pillow probably doesn’t feel right.
 If not, you’ll want to try a thinner, low loft pillow type.
 More specifically, you’re best off with an adjustable pillow that allows its fill to be added or removed via a zippered opening.
 This will allow you to fine tune it to your preferences so that it’s not too thin or too thick.